Emadmasroor/NonlinearDynamics-S25/Labs/Lab3.md

 ![eq4](Lab3/frictionterm.png){:style="max-width: 5%; height: auto;"}

-where 'c' is a constant friction coefficient.
+where 'c' is a constant friction coefficient that could be different for each constituent pendulum.

 ## Tasks